dealing with grief and loss

 • contribute to the funeral

-• make a mix-tape or a memorial of some sort.
+• make a playlist or a memorial of some sort

 Some people also find it helpful to plan a memorial with close family or friends on the anniversary of an important day – like a birthday – that may remind them of their loved one.

 Being kind to yourself is a good idea at all times, but even more so when you’re having a tough time.
-Accept that grief hurts, it’s hard and it takes time.
+Accept that grief hurts, it’s hard and it takes time to heal.
 Feeling confused, overwhelmed, angry (or anything else) and having a good cry is OK.
 Some people find it helpful to set aside 15 minutes or so every day to do this and nothing else.
+If you’re not sure how to be kind to yourself, just imagine what a friend would say to you.

 How can I get help?